EarthObservationSimulator/instrupy/instrupy/docs/common_json_objects.rst

                               }

-2. :code:`"convention": "XYZ"`
+3. :code:`"convention": "XYZ"`

-Here the orientation is to be specified via set of three rotation angles about the instrument primary axis.
+Here the orientation is to be specified via set of three rotation angles about the instrument primary axis (which is first aligned to the
+Nadir-frame in nominal case).
 The order of (intrinsic) rotations is: (1) rotation about instrument X-axis, (2) rotation about instrument Y-axis and last (3) rotation about instrument Z-axis.

 .. csv-table:: Input parameter description
-   :header: Parameter, Type,Description
+   :header: Parameter, Type, Units, Description
-   :widths: 10,10,40
+   :widths: 10,10,10,40

-   xRotation, number, rotation about instrument X-axis in degrees yRotation, number, rotation about instrument Y-axis is degrees zRotation, number, rotation about instrument Z-axis in degrees
+   xRotation, number, degrees, rotation about instrument X-axis yRotation, number, degrees, rotation about instrument Y-axis zRotation, number, degrees, rotation about instrument Z-axis

 Example: